Deutsch: Straßenmode / Español: Moda callejera / Português: Moda de rua / Français: Mode de rue / Italiano: Moda di strada

 Street style in the fashion context refers to the distinctive and diverse way people dress in everyday urban environments.
 Unlike traditional fashion trends dictated by designers and fashion houses, street style emerges organically from the grassroots level, influenced by the lifestyles, attitudes, and subcultures of urban dwellers.
 It is characterized by its authenticity, individuality, and a mix of various fashion elements that reflect the personal tastes and creativity of the wearer.

-The origins of street style can be traced back to the 20th century when young people in cities began to use fashion as a form of self-expression and rebellion against mainstream culture.
+The origins of street style can be traced back to the 20th century when young people in cities began to use fashion as a form of Self-Expression and rebellion against mainstream culture.
 Subcultures such as punk, hip-hop, skateboarding, and grunge played a significant role in shaping street style, each bringing its own unique aesthetic and ethos to the fashion landscape.

 Today, street style is a global phenomenon, continually evolving and influenced by cultural movements, music, art, and social media.
 It often features a blend of high-end and low-end fashion, vintage and modern pieces, and a playful approach to mixing and matching patterns, colors, and textures.